 - Business Blog Wire

-As much as your blog is about your blog content, it’s about about your blog’s design.
+As much as your blog is about your blog content, it’s about your blog’s design.
 A lot of work goes into the pretty as well as the functional on a blog, taking you into areas of code and design criteria way beyond words.

 While you may fuss and fidget with a text widget to get a set of links, pictures or words to line up just the way you want them to appear in your sidebar, professional web designers are fussing over every pixel of space in front and behind a web page design.